 Deadlines for ready printed flyers are 15th February, 30th April, 15th August and 15th November.

 Those who advertise in the Journal may have a web banner on the IMCoS web site for the annual rate.
-For a web banner all we need is an illustration (165 x 60 pixels).
+For a web banner all we need is a jpeg or gif at 72 ppi (165 pixels wide x 60 pixels high).
+The colour mode should be set to RGB rather than using CMYK, greyscale or Spot (Pantone) colour.

 Advertising rates (in pounds sterling) for 2014 are as follows: